mt8127-tadpole/android_device_mediatek_mt8127-common/README.md

 Display | 7" 1024 x 600 px
 Camera  | VGA (Front-Facing)

-## Device configuration for Leapfrog Epic
+## Device configuration for LeapFrog Epic

-The LeapFrog Epic (codenamed "narnia/UYT") is a children's tablet developed by LeapFrog and manufactured by Quanta Computer.
+The LeapFrog Epic (codenamed "narnia/UYT") is a children's tablet developed and marketed by LeapFrog and manufactured by Quanta Computer.

-It was released on September 2015
+It was announced on August 2015 and released on September 2015.
+Updated variants of the device such as the LeapFrog Epic Academy Edition and the LeapPad Academy were also released in 2017 and 2019 respectively; they are essentially identical to the base model apart from (slightly) updated firmware, redesigned bumpers and access to the LeapFrog Academy programme.

 ## Device Picture